Elaine Malbin: Later years

 In 1961 Malbin made her debut with the Opera Company of Boston and sang for the first time with the Philadelphia Grand Opera Company as Madama Butterfly.
 In 1962 she made her debut with the Pittsburgh Opera and sang the title role in Massenet's Manon for the first time with the New York City Opera.
 That year was also her first appearance at the Scottish Opera where she sang Madama Butterfly.

-From 1963-1964 Malbin toured the United States with the San Carlo Opera Company portraying the roles of Madama Butterfly and Mimi.
+From 1963 to 1964 Malbin toured the United States with the San Carlo Opera Company portraying the roles of Madama Butterfly and Mimi.
 She also made her first appearance at the Houston Grand Opera in 1967 singing Madama Butterfly.
 That same year she portrayed her first opera role with the San Francisco Opera, Leila in Bizet's Les Pêcheurs de Perles.

 In 1967 Malbin met and married her husband, George Emanuel.
 They have two daughters.
 At this point she decided to retire her career to focus on being a wife and mother and took an almost twelve-year absence from the opera stage.
-She returned to the opera stage in January 1979 singing Cleopatra in Handel's Giulio Cesare at the Kennedy Center in Washington D.C.
+She returned to the opera stage in January 1979 singing Cleopatra in Handel's Giulio Cesare at the Kennedy Center in Washington, D.C.
 She returned to New York City for a lauded recital at Alice Tully Hall the following October.
 One of her last appearances on the opera stage was in 2000 as the Barroness in Dicapo Opera's production of Samuel Barber's Vanessa.
 Although she no longer appears in opera, Malbin still occasionally performs in concert.